Aigerimkrm/Mood-to-Movies/README.md

 **By: Aigerim Zhumagulova and Arooshi Dayal**

 This Streamlit app recommends movies and soothing color palettes based on how you're feeling.
-You write a text, the sentiment analyzer will give you the top two emotions based on it and then you see a colorful palette and movie recommendation!
-It blends sentiment analysis, movie recommendations, and color psychology all in one fun experience!
+Just type a sentence describing your mood and the app will analyze your sentiment and identify your top two emotions.
+Then it shows:

+- Emotion-driven color palettes

+- A personalized movie recommendation

+- A visual collage from related films

+It’s a fun blend of sentiment analysis, color psychology, and movie discovery.

 ## Instructions on how to run the code:
 1) Download the folder from the Github Repository: https://github.com/Aigerimkrm/Mood-to-Movies